ropensci-review-tools/pkgcheck/tests/testthat/_snaps/extra-checks/checks-extra.md

 - :heavy_check_mark: 'DESCRIPTION' has a BugReports field.
 - :heavy_multiplication_x: Package has no HTML vignettes
 - :heavy_multiplication_x: These functions do not have examples: [pkgstats_from_archive.Rd].
-- :heavy_check_mark: Package has continuous integration checks.
+- :heavy_multiplication_x:  Package has no continuous integration checks.
 - :heavy_multiplication_x: Package contains unexpected files.

 **Important:** All failing checks above must be addressed prior to proceeding